CRYPTOTAG is a device for securely backing up cryptocurrency hardware wallet recovery seeds.

 Repeat these steps for each of the letters until you’ve copied out the first four letters of each word in your recovery seed.

 Afterwards, you can perform the same process in the space provided on the front/logo side of the CRYPTOTAG device if you need to permanently label it in order to tell your backup devices apart from each other.

 Once you’re done, and are certain that it’s correct, you can use the included CRYPTOTAG-branded matches provided to burn your paper recovery seed.

 Compared to other recovery seed backup devices, specifically Cryptosteel and Billfodl, CRYPTOTAG immediately stands out in several ways.

 You hammer your recovery key into the plate rather than using provided letter tiles

 It’s more expensive

-Whether the extra cost is worth it depends on your needs, and how much danger you expect your back-up device to be in, but its titanium destruction does carry some additional benefits.
+Whether the extra cost is worth it depends on your needs, and how much danger you expect your backup device to be in, but its titanium construction does carry some additional benefits.

-CRYPTOTAG claims to be able to take temperatures up to 1,665 degrees Celsius (3,029 degrees Fahrenheit).
+CRYPTOTAG claims to be able to take temperatures up to 3,029 degrees Fahrenheit, or 1,665 degrees Celsius.

-This is much higher than both grades of stainless steel used by Cryptosteel and Billfodl, which start to lose their durability at around 925 degrees Celsius (1,700 degrees Fahrenheit).
+This is much higher than both grades of stainless steel used by Cryptosteel and Billfodl, which start to lose their durability at around 1,700 degrees Fahrenheit, or 925 degrees Celsius.